microsoft/OpenHack-FHIR/MC4H/Challenge1-FHIRServer/ReadMe.md

 ## Prerequsites

 1. **If you haven't completed [Challenge0](../Challenge0-Prerequistes/ReadMe.md), complete them now.**
-2. The following resource providers must be registered in your subscription:
+2. The following resource providers must be registered in your subscription.
+To check, go to Subscriptions, click Resource providers in the left navigation.
+Then filter by name
-   * ResourceGroup
+   * Resources
    * KeyVault
-   * Azure API for FHIR
+   * Healthcare APIs
 3. You must deploy to a region that supports Azure API for FHIR.
 You can use the [product by region page](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=azure-api-for-fhir) to verify your destination region.

 ## Deployment